 Prevention is the best cure.
 TCM teaches you how to read the language of your body, your tongue, your skin, your breath, your pulse, your urine, and many other indicators, so you can be proactive about your health.

 Your body has a natural healing ability.
 Your body heals you, not the doctor.
 Treatment helps to facilitate this healing process.

 Your body is a complex, integrated whole.
 Every part of your body is a necessary part of the whole.
 Your mind, emotions, spirit, and physical body are all powered by a central life force or energy, referred to in TCM as qi.

 We are all connected to nature.
 Changes in your surroundings will always be reflected in your body.
 TCM factors in geographical locations, seasons, time of day, genetics, your age, air quality, water quality, and other natural factors when looking at your health issues.

 In TCM treatment, herbs are used internally for tonifying, detoxifying, relieving, and invigorating the whole body and internal organs.
 External applications are used to stop bleeding, repair injuries, and rejuvenate scarred tissues.

-Listed below are TCM herbs recommended and used by Gracie in her practice:
+Listed below are TCM herbs recommended and used by Ms. Ang in her practice:

 HERB NAME: Jie Geng, Root of the balloon flower, platycodon.